 Human Services Associate Degree

 If you like working with people and helping them overcome challenges in order to improve their lives, a career in human services could be for you.
 If you are sensitive to other people’s problems, patient, and non-judgmental, you have qualities essential for a successful human service practitioner.
 Students in the Human Service Program gain the skills and knowledge to enter the workforce as beginning professionals, leading to rewarding careers in the field.
 Job prospects are excellent and human services professionals are among the fastest growing occupations.

 At NECC, the Associate in Science Degree in Human Services will prepare you to work with people with emotional and social problems, developmental disabilities, mental illness, and/or substance abuse problems.
-You will be trained as a generalist to work in a range of settings with seniors, adults, adolescents, and children.
-Practicum courses are supervised clinical experiences that provide real-life experience combined with classroom learning.
+You will be trained as a generalist to work in a range of settings with seniors, adults, adolescents, and children.The program combines supervised clinical experiences that provide real-life experience and classroom learning.
 Personal and professional growth is enhanced through this learning method.
 The program integrates the National Community Support Skill Standards into the curriculum and is approved by the Council for Standards in Human Service Education.